Asaf-Aviv/Socket.io-Chat-App/readme.md

 `npm start`

-# Feedback form and the mail sender doesn`t work offline.
+# Feedback form and the mail sender doesn't work offline.

 ### if you want to use them generate a key from [sendgrid](https://sendgrid.com/) and mongoDB at [mLab](https://mlab.com/) both are free